Metatavu/jouko/docker/README.md

 - Navigate to Clients tab and click Create
 - Create new realm called `jouko-realm`
 - Create new client with Client ID `jouko-api` with following settings:
+  - Root URL: http://admin.jouko.local:8001 (If want to use admin panel, otherwise change to http://ui.jouko.local:8000)
   - Client Protocol: openid-connect
   - Hit Save
 - Change Access Type to public and hit Reset Password